Barclays Blue Rewards is a scheme open to their current account holders that pays you for having a current account. And it’s easy to do.

 In just over 3 months, I have managed to earn just over £90 from my Barclays account.

-Barclays is also offering new customers who switch their current account to them, double rewards for the 1st year.
+And keep an eye out to see if there are any special offers.
+Barclays occasionally offer new customers who switch their current account to them, double rewards for the 1st year.
 That’s worth up to £384!

 If you’re an existing customer, Barclays often offer double rewards in the first month you join Blue Rewards, so keep an eye out.